usgs/pestpp/documentation/pestpp_users_manual.md

 Problems associated with imposing change limits on relative- or factor-limited parameters when their values become very low can sometimes be prevented by providing them with suitable OFFSET values in the “parameter data” section of the PEST control file.
 Naturally, their upper and lower bounds must also be appropriately offset.

+A given *random_seed* now reproduces PEST++ results across Windows, Linux and macOS.
+The Mersenne twister engine that PEST++ seeds is specified bit-for-bit by the C++ standard, but the standard library facilities built on top of it are not: the shuffling algorithm in particular consumes the engine differently on each of the three standard C++ libraries, so identical engine state produced entirely different permutations.
+PESTPP-MOU now shuffles through its own integer arithmetic, which removes that source of divergence.

 ## <a id='s7-3' />3.3 Calculation of Derivatives

 ### <a id='s7-3-1' />3.3.1 General